 Thank you to all pupils who entered the Young Musician of the Year competition.
 As always the standard was very high.
 The following pupils were successful at the audition stage and will compete in the final on Thursday 17th March at 7pm.

 Junior competition – Logan Armstrong, Fraser Smith, Joe Carty, Ellen Phillips, Alistair Hillis, Jamie Rodger, Adam Winter, Rebecca Forrester, Jenna Wong, Katherine Ross, Martha Johnson, Eleanor Winter

 Senior competition – Erin Miller, Iona Hamilton, Euan Aitken, Daka Zvekare, Eleanor Carrie, Fiona Bruton

 Junior finalists should prepare one piece.

 Senior finalists should prepare a programme of music not exceeding 10 minutes.

 As we are not able to invite parents in to the school still, competitors are allowed to bring two friends from Jordanhill School to come along and support.
 Hopefully this will help to create a suitable performance atmosphere.

 All competitors should report to the Staff Room at 6:30pm.

-The annual Young Musician of the Year competition takes place in the new year.
-Auditions will be held after the February holiday and the Young Musician Final will take place on the evening of Tuesday 10th March 2020 at 7pm.
+This year’s Young Musician of the Year competition takes place this term.
+Auditions will be held after the February holiday and the Young Musician Final will take place on Thursday 17th March at 7pm.